Are Hurricane Windows Bulletproof? The Truth Revealed

 Key Points:

-• Minimization of Heat Transfer: The laminated glass utilized in hurricane windows incorporates interlayers of PVB (polyvinyl butyral) or EVA (ethylene-vinyl acetate), which provide additional insulation.
-This construction helps to prevent unwanted heat exchange between the home’s interior and the outside environment.
+• Minimization of Heat Transfer: The laminated glass in hurricane windows has special layers made of PVB (polyvinyl butyral) or EVA (ethylene-vinyl acetate).
+These layers add extra insulation, helping to stop unwanted heat from moving in and out of your home.

 Noise Reduction Advantages